By Vietnam specialist Will

 Highlights include riding the buffalo (if you’re feeling brave) and trying out all the weird and wonderful things you can make with rice — pancakes, crackers and a number of delicacies, which all provide pivotal parts of the Vietnamese diet.

-This experience gives you an idea of the dedication Vietnam’s farmers put into working the land, along with a glowing feeling when you get to eat the fruits of your labour at the day’s end with a local farmer and his family.
+This experience gives you an idea of the dedication Vietnam’s farmers put into working the land, along with a glowing feeling when you get to eat the fruits of your labor at the day’s end with a local farmer and his family.

 Private dining in a cave